RandomFractals/ChicagoCrimes/notebooks/README.md

 data insights interleaved with code and charts to avoid introducing any bias in this short exploratory data analysis (EDA) study.

-Many factors affect metropolitan area crimes, including weather, federal government policy changes over time, local government changes, etc.
+Many factors affect metropolitan area crimes, including weather, employment, education and poverty levels, racial mix too, that I plan to explore later, federal government policy changes over time, local government changes, etc.

 I simply wanted to put together a set of notebooks that depict